TerraformersMC/Vistas/README.md

 ![Vistas](https://i.imgur.com/ifllw9I.png)

 Randomly picks a background panorama and music to go along with it, all through a resource pack!
-* You can add your own menu panoramas!
+* Add your own menu panoramas!
-* You can add your own menu music!
+* Add your own menu music!
+* Add your own Splash Text!
 * No programming or mod required!
 * Easily take panoramic screenshots ingame!
 (Check controls for the keybinding)